Retrograde and prograde motion: Natural satellites and rings

+Small Solar System bodies

 Asteroids

-Asteroids usually have a prograde orbit around the Sun.
-Only a few dozen asteroids in retrograde orbits are known.
+Many asteroids have a prograde orbit around the Sun.
+Only approximately a hundred asteroids in retrograde orbits are known.

 Some asteroids with retrograde orbits may be burnt-out comets, but some may acquire their retrograde orbit due to gravitational interactions with Jupiter.

 Due to their small size and their large distance from Earth it is difficult to telescopically analyse the rotation of most asteroids.
 As of 2012, data is available for less than 200 asteroids and the different methods of determining the orientation of poles often result in large discrepancies.
 The asteroid spin vector catalog at Poznan Observatory avoids use of the phrases "retrograde rotation" or "prograde rotation" as it depends which reference plane is meant and asteroid coordinates are usually given with respect to the ecliptic plane rather than the asteroid's orbital plane.

 Asteroids with satellites, also known as binary asteroids, make up about 15% of all asteroids less than 10 km in diameter in the main belt and near-Earth population and most are thought to be formed by the YORP effect causing an asteroid to spin so fast that it breaks up.
 As of 2012, and where the rotation is known, all satellites of asteroids orbit the asteroid in the same direction as the asteroid is rotating.

 Most known objects that are in orbital resonance are orbiting in the same direction as the objects they are in resonance with, however a few retrograde asteroids have been found in resonance with Jupiter and Saturn.